Indicia-Team/irecord-training/exploring-tutorial.rst

 which will take in some more details.
 Before following this tutorial through, please visit your **My Account** page, then go to the **Edit** tab and **Preferences** sub-tab.
 Change your **Location** to Dorset.
 You can change it back again afterwards but this way you will be able to follow through the steps with roughly the same records.
+Whilst you are doing this, uncheck the **Training** checkbox if it is currently checked so that we can see real records.

 Now, go to **Explore > All Records**.
 Untick the **My species groups only?** checkbox above the map and click the **Filter** button.
 Your map should look like this: